 A HIPAA fine may also be issued on a daily basis.
 For example, if a covered body has been denying patients the right to access copies of their medical records, and had been doing so for a period of one year, the OCR may decide to apply a penalty per day that the covered body has been in violation of the law.
 The penalty would be multiplied by 365, not by the number of patients that have been denied access to their medical records.

-HIPAA Violation Fines Can Also Be Issued by Attorneys General
+HIPAA Violation Fines Can Also Be Issued by State Attorneys General

-Since the HITECH Act (Section 13410(e) (1)) became active in February 2009, state attorneys general have the power to hold HIPAA-covered entities accountable for the exposure of the PHI of state residents and initiate file civil actions with the federal district courts.
+Since the HITECH Act (Section 13410(e) (1)) became effective in February 2009, state attorneys general have had the power to hold HIPAA-covered entities accountable for the exposure of the PHI of state residents and initiate civil actions over those violations.
 HIPAA violation fines can be applied up to a maximum level of $25,000 per violation category, per calendar year.
-The minimum fine applicable is $100 per breach.
+The minimum fine applicable is $100 per violation.

-A covered body suffering a data breach harming residents of multiple states may be ordered to pay HIPAA violation penalty fines to attorneys general in multiple states.
-At present only a small number of U.S states – Connecticut, Massachusetts, Indiana, Vermont and Minnesota – have so far taken legal actions against HIPAA offenders, but since attorneys general offices are able to keep a percentage of the fines issued, more attorneys general may decide to apply penalties for HIPAA violations.
+A covered entity suffering a data breach affecting residents of multiple states may be ordered to pay a HIPAA violation penalty fines to attorneys general in multiple states.
+At present only a small number of U.S states have so far taken legal action against HIPAA offenders, but since attorneys general are able to keep a percentage of the fines issued, more attorneys general may decide to fine covered entities in the future.
+The number of states issuing fines for HIPAA violations is increasing.

 Criminal Penalties for HIPAA Violations

-Along with civil financial penalties for HIPAA violations, criminal charges can be filed against the people(s) responsible for a breach of PHI.
+Along with civil financial penalties for HIPAA violations, criminal charges can be filed against the persons responsible for violations of HIPAA Rules.
 Criminal penalties for HIPAA violations are split into three separate tiers, with the term – and an accompanying fine – decided by a judge based on the facts of each single case.
+Criminal penalties are handled by the Department of Justice.

-As with OCR, a number of general factors are taken into account which will affect the penalty issued.
-If an individual has profited from the theft, access or disclosure of PHI, it may be necessary for all moneys received to be given back, in addition to the payment of a HIAA violation penalty fine.
+As with OCR, a number of general factors are taken into account which influence the fines and jail term.
+If an individual has profited from the theft, access or disclosure of PHI, it may be necessary for all moneys received to be given back, in addition to the payment of a HIPAA violation penalty fine, up to a maximum of $250,000.

 The different tiers for HIPAA criminal penalties are: